Ant Middleton

-Anthony Middleton (born 22 September 1980) is a British television personality and former UK Special Forces soldier, Royal Marines Commando, and Royal Engineer in the British Army.
-He is best known as the former Chief Instructor on the Channel 4 television series SAS: Who Dares Wins, a role he held from 2015 until 2021.
-Middleton also appeared as the Captain in the adventure/reality-show Mutiny and the survival show Escape.
+Anthony Middleton (born 22 September 1980) is a British political and television personality, former UK Special Forces soldier, Royal Marines Commando, and Royal Engineer in the British Army.
+He is best known as the former chief instructor on the Channel 4 television series SAS: Who Dares Wins, a role he held from 2015 until 2021.
+Middleton also appeared as the captain in the adventure/reality-show Mutiny and the survival show Escape.
 In 2018, he climbed Mount Everest for the TV show Extreme Everest with Ant Middleton.
+Middleton lives in Dubai.

 Early life

-Middleton was born in Portsmouth, Hampshire, and brought up in France.
+Middleton was born in Portsmouth, Hampshire, England.
+In his youth Middleton's family moved from Portsmouth to the Norman village of Saint-Lô in Northern France following the death of his father.
+In France Middleton attended a local Catholic school and became fluent in French.
+Middleton has said that France is "a great place to grow up and grow old".

 Career

 Military service and security roles

-Middleton joined the army in 1998 at the age of 17 where he served in 9 Parachute Squadron Royal Engineers and served tours of duty in Northern Ireland in 1999 during Operation Banner, and in the Republic of Macedonia in 2001 during Operation Essential Harvest.
+Middleton joined the army in 1998 at the age of 17 where he served in 9 Parachute Squadron Royal Engineers and served tours of duty in Northern Ireland in 1999 during Operation Banner, and in the Republic of North Macedonia in 2001 during Operation Essential Harvest.

 After leaving the army in 2002, he later enlisted in the Royal Marines on 2 May 2005.
 He passed the 32 week commando course on 20 January 2006 with 898 troop, winning the King's Badge for best all-round recruit, and was posted to D Company, 40 Commando.
 In 2007 he did his first tour in Afghanistan.

-In 2008 he joined the Special Boat Service, serving for 4 years as a point man and as a sniper, in two further tours of Afghanistan.
+In 2008 he joined the Special Boat Service, serving for four years as a point man and as a sniper, in two further tours of Afghanistan.

-After leaving the armed forces, Middleton worked as a security guard for VIPs, and later as a security expert in South Africa and for various West African governments.
+After leaving the armed forces, Middleton worked as a security guard for VIPs, and later as a security expert in South Africa and for various west African governments.

-In November 2019, Middleton was appointed as Chief Cadet and Honorary Captain in the Royal Navy's Volunteer Cadet Corps.
+In November 2019, Middleton was appointed as chief cadet and honorary captain in the Royal Navy's Volunteer Cadet Corps.
 He left the position nine months later amidst controversy surrounding a comment he made on Twitter, which appeared to compare Black Lives Matter protesters with the English Defence League as extremists and "scum", though he clarified that he was not equating the two groups.